netdata/netdata/docs/guides/monitor/lamp-stack.md

 In this tutorial, you'll set up robust LAMP stack monitoring with Netdata in just a few minutes.
 When you're done, you'll have one dashboard to monitor every part of your web application, including each essential LAMP stack service.

-This dashboard updates every second with new metrics, and pairs those metrics up with preconfigured alarms to keep you informed of any errors or odd behavior.
+This dashboard updates every second with new metrics, and pairs those metrics up with preconfigured alerts to keep you informed of any errors or odd behavior.

 ## What you need to get started